-Have you ever looked at an unfavorable life circumstance in your life and thought you are undergoing this because you ‘don’t have a choice’?
+Have you ever looked at an unfavorable life circumstance and thought that you are going through this because you “don’t have a choice”?

-I often hear people around me saying: “I have to do XYZ.”
+I often hear people saying: “I have to do XYZ.”
 “I need to do that.”
 “I have no other option.”
 “I have no choice.”
-This can apply to anything, from their reactions to being in a dilemma to small fixes.
-The most common context I hear this phrase being used in is when people are doing work they dislike.
-They remain in the job because they need the stable income to support their expenditures and their family.
+This can apply to anything, from their reactions to a common problem, to being in a dilemma, to being in small fixes.
+The most common situation is when people are in a job they dislike.
+They remain in a job they hate because they need a stable income to support their expenses and family.

-While people may think they have “no choice”, I beg to defer.
+While people may think that they have “no choice,” I beg to defer.
 All of us always have choices, and we are exercising them every day, every minute, every second.

 You Always Have A Choice

-Sure, you may not have any choice or influence over what has already happened in the past.
-However, you always have a choice in how you think, say and you do from here on.
+Sure, you may not have any choice or say over what happened in the past.
+However, you always have a choice in what you think, say, and do from hereon.
 To quote Randy Pausch from The Last Lecture, you can’t change the cards you are dealt with, but you can change how you play them.

-Say, you are in an accounting job you dislike.
+Say you are in an accounting job that you dislike.
 You want to pursue your passion in bakery.
-However, you have financial needs and responsibilities to fulfill to your family, which makes your source of income from your accounting job important.
-These are things you can’t change and you don’t have a choice oer.
+However, you have financial needs and family responsibilities to fulfill, which makes your source of income from your accounting job important.
+These are things you can’t change and you don’t have a choice per se.

 Some may think: “How can there even be a choice?
 I have to remain in the company!
 If I don’t continue working here, I wouldn’t have the finances to support my family and pay my bills.
 If I can’t do that, not only am I not fulfilling my duties as a filial child, I can’t have a proper livelihood either.
 Any other options is just not practical.”

 Of course you have a choice.
 You could quit and pursue your passion.
-However, at the moment you choose to stay on in your job.
-You chose to stay on for now because you feel the benefits of staying on the job outweigh the benefits of quitting.
+However, for the moment, you choose to stay on in your job.
+You choose to stay on for now because you feel that the benefits of staying on outweigh the benefits of quitting.

 You Make Choices All The Time